Michael-Meade/MinerFind/_posts/2021-1-11-Cowrie-Logs.md

 ### Top Passwords
-Top ten passwords used by attackers
+Top ten passwords used by attackers.
 ```
 9054 "admin"
 2642 "password"